seanbutler/www.seanbutler.net/_posts/2019-10-17-maze-generation-in-javascript.md

 ---
 layout: post
-title:  "Maze Generation In Javascript"
+title:  "maze generation in javascript"
 excerpt_separator: <!--more-->
 ---

 [here](https://seanbutler.github.io/SimpleMazeGen/) is a simple javascript maze generator mostly to point students at should they need an example for any simple procedural generation projects.